 The Company accounts for derivative instruments and hedging activities in accordance with SFAS 133, Accounting for Derivative Instruments and Hedging Activities, as amended by SFAS 138, Accounting for Certain Derivative Instruments and Certain Hedging Activities and SFAS 149, Amendment of Statement 133 on Derivative Instruments and Hedging Activities (collectively, "SFAS 133").
 SFAS 133 establishes accounting and reporting standards for derivative instruments and hedging activities.
 SFAS 133 requires that all derivatives be recognized as either assets or liabilities at fair value.
 The Company does not enter into derivative contracts for speculative trading purposes.
 Derivatives are used to hedge the volatility arising from movements in a portion of the cost of lead purchases as well as to hedge certain interest rates and foreign exchange rate risks.
 The changes in the fair value of these contracts are recorded in Accumulated Other Comprehensive Income until the related purchased lead, incurred interest rates or foreign currency exposures are charged to earnings.
-At that time, the portion recorded in Accumulated Other Comprehensive Income is recognized in the Statements of Income.
-The amount of Accumulated Other Comprehensive Income (Loss) related to interest rates, lead and foreign exchange contracts at July 2, 2006 and March 31, 2006, net of tax, was an unrecognized loss of approximately \$1,382 and an unrecognized gain of \$1,907, respectively.
+At that time, the portion recorded in Accumulated Other Comprehensive Income (Loss) related to interest rates, lead and foreign exchange contracts at July 2, 2006 and March 31, 2006, net of tax, was an unrecognized loss of approximately \$1,382 and an unrecognized gain of \$1,907, respectively.